5 Reasons Why Your Hot Tub Water is Green and How to Fix It

 Reason #1: Algae Invasion

-Ever dreamed of a bubbly escape in your own backyard, only to find it’s transformed into a swamp instead?
+Ever dreamed of a bubbly escape in your backyard, only to find it’s transformed into a swamp instead?
 Algae, those microscopic plant villains, might be behind the green takeover.
-They love the warm, cozy environment of your hot tub, thriving and turning your crystal-clear water into a slimy, murky mess.
+They love your hot tub’s warm, cozy environment, thriving and turning crystal-clear water into a slimy, murky mess.

 Algae’s Green Reign: